Lecture

 of mild Liberation (Phase II)

-- import restrictions got a bit lose → economy started growing (e.g. computers, goods)
+restrictions got a bit lose → economy started growing (e.g.

 Balance of